 ONE-STOP site to find other Second & Third Generation Holocaust Survivor Groups.

-Articles about 2nd generation perspective:
+Articles and articles about 2nd generation perspective:

 Film: In Vienna They Put You In Jail: The Max Birnbach Story